Menu

 Dedication

-Elder Gary E. Stevenson of the Quorum of the Twelve Apostles will dedicate the Elko Nevada Temple on Oct.
+Elder Gary E. Stevenson of the Quorum of the Twelve Apostles dedicated the Elko Nevada Temple on Oct.
 12, 2025, during a single session.

 The Elko Nevada Temple was announced April 4, 2021, by Church President Russell M. Nelson.
 The site dedication and groundbreaking were held May 7, 2022, presided over by Elder Paul B. Pieper, North America Southwest Area president.

 After a public open house from Aug.
 30 to Sept.
-13, 2025, the Elko Nevada Temple will be dedicated Oct.
+13, 2025, the Elko Nevada Temple was dedicated Oct.
 12, 2025, by Elder Gary E. Stevenson of the Quorum of the Twelve Apostles.

 Architecture and Design of the Elko Nevada Temple